apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 ![](https://i.imgur.com/UyDP9Um.png)

-Let's look at the function `extract` in `committer_extractor.go` created just now, and some codes need to be written here.
-It's obviously `resData.data` is raw data, so we could decode them by json and add new `IclaCommitter` to save them.
+Let's look at the function `extract` in `committer_extractor.go` created just now, and the code that needs to be written here.
+It's obvious that `resData.data` is the raw data, so we could json-decode each row add a new `IclaCommitter` for each and save them.
 ```go
 Extract: func(resData *helper.RawData) ([]interface{}, error) {
     names := &map[string]string{}